-In our last webinar on March 21st, Rex Biberston and CEO of ConnectAndSell, Chris Beall, joined forces to give everyone an actionable plan for increasing sales activities and results.
+In this webinar, Rex Biberston and CEO of ConnectAndSell, Chris Beall, joined forces to provide sales prospecting techniques and an actionable plan for increasing sales activities and results.
 They covered why the “Quantity vs Quality” debate is over forever and how the top SDRs in the world stay in flow every day.

 Here are some key takeaways: